KyryloKozlovskyi/computational-theory/README.md

 # Computational Theory

-This repository contains my submission for the **Computational Theory** module assessment (Winter 2025/26) at [Atlantic Technological University](https://www.atu.ie/).
+This repository contains my submission for the **Computational Theory** module assessment.
 The work focuses on implementing and understanding the core components of the **SHA-256** cryptographic hash function as specified in [FIPS 180-4, the Secure Hash Standard](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf).

 ## About This Project